A Long and Slow Surrender

 Emma Sansom Monument, Gadsden, AL, 2018

-In Spring of 1863, Union Colonel Abel Streight burned the bridge across the flooded Black Creek near Gadsden, AL. 16 year old Emma Sansom’s home was nearby.
+In Spring of 1863, Union Colonel Abel Streight burned the bridge across the flooded Black Creek near Gadsden, AL. Sixteen year old Emma Sansom’s home was nearby.
 Confederate General Nathan Bedford Forrest, who was pursuing Streight, realized he would not be able to cross the creek.
 Forrest rode to the Sansom farm and asked Emma if there was another place to cross.
 With no time to saddle a horse for Emma, she rode behind Forrest to show him the narrowest point of the creek.
 This monument to Emma Sansom was dedicated in 1907.

 Homemade Jams and a Lawn Jockey, Lenoir, NC, 2018